BenWilliams7/shoe_store_rb/README.md

 * Open terminal and navigate to the desktop
 * Clone this repository using command: git clone "insert-url-here"
 * To view in browser run command 'ruby app.rb'
-* Once page has taken stage through Sinatra, type path 'localhost:4567' in browser
+* Type  'localhost:4567' in browser
 * Open code in text editor of choice

 * Run command $ postgres in terminal